 1. Don’t diagnose yourself.
 If you have more than one of the symptoms of depression and the symptoms have hung on for a couple of weeks or more, then there is a possibility that you may be depressed.
 Only a professional can make this determination for you.
 Take care of yourself by taking the first step to find out for sure.
 Why live this way if you can do something about it?

 2. Talk to your physician.
 There are a couple of reasons to start with your doctor.
 First, physicians are qualified to diagnose depression and recommend a treatment plan.
-But equally important, your physician can assess whether your feelings of depression may be related to the need for better compliance or even changes in your regimen.
+But equally important, your physician can assess whether your feelings of depression may be related to the need for better adherence to your diabetes regimen or even changes to it.
 So this is an important discussion to have.
-It’s a simple as making an appointment and saying: “I think I might be depressed.”
+It’s as simple as making an appointment and saying, “I think I might be depressed.”

 5. Get immediate assistance if necessary.
 If you aren’t sure if you can do it any longer, if you are feeling that life isn’t worth living, or have thoughts about suicide, call a mental health professional, or even dial 911, right away.